littlezaide/haggadah/02_beforethemeal.md

 **The sederboss lifts up the bitter herbs and answers:**

 Moror means Bitter Herb.
 We eat it to recall that the Egyptians ancestors literally "embittered" our ancestors' lives.
-Maror has become symbolic of our rejoicing in the jewish spirit, rejecting embitterment and instead being strengthened by the trials we've had to endure.
+Maror has become symbolic of our rejoicing in the Jewish spirit, rejecting embitterment and instead being strengthened by the trials we've had to endure.
 Also, nothing cleans out the sinuses like a mountain of horseradish.
 Reject pollen and breathe in that delicious spring air!

 ## The Night Before ##